-- Organic brain disease an organic brain disease or brain injury which: - Affects the ability to reason and understand, and - The condition has deteriorated to the extent that continual supervision and the assistance of another person is required. - Terminal illness a definite diagnosis by the attending consultant of an illness that satisfies both of the following: - The illness either has no known cure or has progressed to the point where it cannot be cured, and - In the opinion of the attending consultant, the illness is expected to lead to death within 12 months.
+- Organic brain disease an organic brain disease or brain injury which: - Affects the ability to reason and understand, and - The condition has deteriorated to the extent that continual supervision and the assistance of another person is required.

-If the person covered isn't in full-time paid occupation and doesn't meet any of the serious illness definitions immediately before the start of the period of incapacity, we'll assess the claim based on the everyday tasks definition.
+If, immediately before the start of the period of incapacity, the person covered isn't in a full-time paid occupation and doesn't meet any of the serious illness requirements, we'll assess the claim based on meeting the everyday tasks requirements.